“Out beyond ideas of wrongdoing and rightdoing,

 • Master’s in Counseling, Michigan State University

-• Pre-Doctoral Internship, University of California Los Angeles, Counseling & Psychological Services (UCLA CAPS)
+• Pre-Doctoral Internship, UCLA Counseling & Psychological Services

-• Post-Doctoral Residency, University of California San Diego, Counseling & Psychological Services (UC San Diego CAPS)
+• Post-Doctoral Residency, UC San Diego Counseling & Psychological Services

-• Specialty Areas: Urgent Care/Crisis Intervention, Stigma Reduction & Suicide Prevention
+• Specialties: Crisis Intervention, Stigma Reduction & Suicide Prevention

 • Psychology Practicum, The Brookline Community Mental Health Center